 If you use cross-account conversion tracking – managed in a manager account (MCC) with multiple Google Ads accounts – the conversion values will use the currency of the manager account, unless you specify a different currency with the default value or provide a currency code in the conversion tag.
 However, if the Google Ads account driving a click that converts has a different billing currency, the conversion value will be converted to that account's currency using the average daily foreign exchange rate.

 Tracking conversions without a monetary value

 If you're tracking conversion actions without a real monetary value but still want a way to measure relative values of different conversion actions, you can choose not to assign a currency.
 These values are often referred to as 'key performance indicators' or 'KPIs'.
 Even if your tag includes a currency code, it will be ignored if you've selected no currency for the default value of that conversion action.
 This lets you control whether your conversion values are measuring monetary values or KPIs without updating the conversion tracking tag on your site.

 Values and bidding strategies

-Once you set up your conversion values, you can use either the Maximise conversion value or Target ROAS automated bid strategies.
+When you set up your conversion values, you can use either the Maximise conversion value or target ROAS automated bid strategies.
 Automated bid strategies automatically set bids to optimise for your performance goals.
 To help improve your performance, these strategies incorporate real-time details such as device, browser, location and time of day to adjust your bids during each ad auction.